data-monger/2022_Data_Analytics_Final_Project/README.md

-# 2022_Data_Analytics_Final_Project
+# 2022 Data Analytics Final Project
+## Identifying at-risk and underserved communities with poor quality drinking water in the United States

-## Overview
+## Project Overview
 The purpose of this project is to analyze drinking water quality to determine if the quality of community's drinking water is correlated with certain demographic markers, such as income level.
+Specifically, we are aiming to use socioeconomic data and drinking water quality data to identify at-risk communities that are historically underserved.
+By identifying which communities are at most risk (i.e., poverty level, racial inequity, average house age >60 years, etc.) and filtering those communities based on our analysis of water quality data, we can target communities most in need of humanitarian support to remediate their water source.

 ### Why
 Access to clean drinking water, free of chemicals and biological material, is a basic human right.
 In the United States, we take access to clean drinking water for granted.
 The lead in the drinking water in Flint, MI was a wake-up call that perhaps other communities are also dealing with sub-par water.